MacPaw/binaries-issues/README.md

 ## Description

-macOS Binaries - is the public collection and knowledge base for macOS system binaries, executables and frameworks.
+macOS Binaries - is the public collection and knowledge base for macOS system binaries, executables, and frameworks.

 All the binaries are structured by its paths.
 Single entry contains: **overview**, **description** and **source**.